FloBanana/AngularStarter/README.md

 I used the phone application example directly from angular as an example to build up this.

+## start up

+To start the application you can simply use the command: `npm start` If you are using the scss capabilities of the template you have to compile the scss to css with the command: `npm run build-css` or start the watcher for this purpose with the command: `npm run watch-css`

 ## file structure

 ```